Total raised:

 USD $115

-Our history: Established in 2002 by Jewish educator and social activist, Rabbi Levi Lauer, ATZUM - Justice Works (Avodot TZdaka U’Mishpat) seeks to remedy social injustices in Israel society and encourage individuals to become agents of change.
-We work to resolve social problems and bring opportunity and a voice to society's most vulnerable.
-Careful not to duplicate others’ efforts, ATZUM addresses issues that would otherwise go un- or under-attended and leave people without urgently needed resources, the power to advocate on their own behalf, and basic human dignity.
+ATZUM-Justice Works was established in 2002 by Jewish educator and activist, Rabbi Levi Lauer, to remedy social injustices in Israel, encourage individuals to realize their potential as agents of change, and bring opportunity, resources and voice to society’s most vulnerable.
+Careful not to duplicate others’ efforts, ATZUM addresses issues that would otherwise go unattended and leave people without urgently needed practical resources, the power to advocate on their own behalf, and basic human dignity.